 There are two categories of leaves of absence: medical and non-medical.

 The Family and Medical Leave Act (FMLA) entitles eligible employees to take leave for a specified family reason or in the event of their own serious health condition, with their job and benefits protected for up to 12 weeks.
 A FMLA leave can be either a medical or non-medical, depending on the qualifying event.
+IMPORTANT: FMLA leave starts with the first day of the employee's absence if the leave is a qualifying event, even if the employee is in a paid status.

 For more information on a FMLA leave of absence, click here.